jojoww/remote-dvr/readme.md

 The first three values describe the dimensions of a single voxel.
 In this case, a single voxels represents a volume of 2.6 x 2.6 x 2 microns.
 These values must remain constant over time and they must be equal for all images.
 Next, the JSON file provides individual information about each image that should be loaded.
 Each image comes with its own URL and a timestamp.
 Once the timestamp changes, the image will be reloaded.
 The timestamp can be any string - we only check for changes in that string.
 Each image can have an individual data size and offset.
 Furthermore it is possible to flip the data along an individual axis.
 With these parameters it is, for example, possible to stitch two or more images.
 Note, flipping the data is performed first, moving the image to a certain offset position is performed afterwards.
 The wavelength entry is used to group images by channel.
 All images with the same wavelength will be drawn into the same channel.
 There can be up to four different channels (hence, four different wavelengths).

 The data itself must be provided as a byte array of uint16 values.

-As stated above, the data, the JSON file, and the tool itself must be served by a web server.
-A quick way to do so is using python3: First, open a terminal in the folder containing these files.
-Then, type 'python3 -m http.server 1234' to open a webserver at port 1234 pointing to the current directory.
-The address of the folder would then be 'http:/localhost:1234/'

 ## FAQ
 ### The image freezes, I cannot move the camera